CAASPP (California Assessment of Student Performance and Progress)

 - A copy of your final high school transcripts, including courses and grades from your 12th grade year.

-For additional information about the CAASPP/EAP Math exam, please visit: The California State University Math Success: Early Assessment Program
+For additional information about the CAASPP Math exam, please visit: The California State University Math Success: Early Assessment Program